 What is the difference between a letter of intent and a contract?

-A letter of intent (LOI) isn’t legally binding on the parties to it, unlike a contract which is and can be contested in a court of law.
+A letter of intent (LOI) isn’t legally binding on the parties to it, unlike a contract that is and can be contested in a court of law.

 What is the difference between MOU and LOI?